 Here is the first chapter of The Magus Covenant – Book 1 in The Jotham Fletcher Mystery Thriller Series.
-It is available at most major online book outlets.
+It is available at all Amazon outlets.
 Book 2, The Rock of Magus and Book 3, The Magus Epiphany, have already been released.

 Every year they commemorated the grisly death.
 The Leader had made the annual pilgrimage for two thousand years.

 The service was always conducted in secret, at midnight on the same date in the last month of autumn.

 The two men sneaked into the church of Santa Francesca Romana, beside the Roman Forum, and climbed to the top of the campanile, the belltower that was built in the thirteenth century.
 It was added to a tenth century church that was built on top of an earlier chapel and, before that, a Roman temple.
 A great city never stays the same and now the building was dedicated to Saint Frances of Rome.

 The current Leader wore a voluminous black robe and limped because of his arthritic knee, the inevitable consequence of being almost sixty.
 He was with Nathan, who looked like a nightclub bouncer: thickset, with crew cut hair and deathly white skin.
 Dressed, as always, in a cheap black suit.